 Personal reasons drive many employee decisions to resign from employment.
 These employee resignations are often for private reasons and employee confidentiality is essential.
 The employee may or may not elect to share with management his personal reasons for tendering his employment resignation.

-In many cases, the employee may even share with his or her manager the nature of the personal reasons but choose not to add it to their personnel file.
+In some cases, the employee may opt to share with his or her manager the nature of the personal reasons, but choose not to add it to their personnel file.
 Under these circumstances, the manager should not add the information to the employee file either.

 These are two examples of resignation letters that are proffered for personal reasons.
 Use these resignation letter examples to guide your own resignation from your job for personal reasons.

 Here is an example of a resignation letter for personal reasons.
 Download the letter template (compatible with Google Docs and Word Online) or read below for more information.

 Name of Supervisor

 City, State, Zip Code

 Dear Name of Immediate Supervisor:

 I am resigning from my position as a customer service representative for personal reasons effective January 19.
 This provides you with two weeks' notice to plan for my replacement.